Plot renderers are the classes that actually draw the different kinds of plots, or plot-like elements as for instance color bars.

 The base interface is defined in the abstract class AbstractPlotRenderer, and provides attributes and methods to set size, position, and aspect of the plotting area.

-Three more specialized interfaces are used by most concrete implementations, namely BaseXYPlot, which is the interface for X-vs-Y plots, Base2DPlot, which is the interface for 2D plots (e.g., image plots or contour plots) and Base1DPlot, which is the interface for 1D plots (e.g., jitter plots or 1D scatter plots).
+Two more specialized interface are used by most concrete implementations, namely BaseXYPlot, which is the interface for X-vs-Y plots, and Base2DPlot, which is the interface for 2D plots (e.g., image plots or contour plots).

 Here we give a summary of all the important properties exposed in AbstractPlotRenderer, without worrying too much about their origin in the hierarchy.
 Also, to avoid unnecessary cluttering of the page, attributes and methods that are of secondary importance are not listed.
 Please refer to the API documentation for more details.